 Phillip PRINCE #5165

-Phillip Prince was a big strapping man, almost 6 ft tall, and had worked for properties in the Maranoa region prior to enlisting - Diamantina Lakes Station, Morning Plains Station and Waverly Station via Windorah.
+Phillip Prince was born in Augathella, Qld to Edward (Charlie) Prince and Jane Boyd in 1891.
+In November 1915 while Australian troops were still serving on the Gallipoli Peninsula, Prince volunteered to serve with the first AIF, age 24.
+He was a big strapping man, almost 6 ft tall, and had worked for properties in the Maranoa region prior to enlisting - Diamantina Lakes, Morning Plains and Waverly Stations.

 Initially assigned to the 16th Reinforcements for the 9th Infantry Battalion, he embarked from Sydney on board HMAT Star of Victoria in March 1916 bound for Egypt.
 The reinforcements were there absorbed into the newly formed 49th Infantry Battalion and sailed for France, disembarking at the port of Marseilles.